 .NET PDF Optimization SDK

-The GdPicture.NET PDF Reducer SDK is probably the most complete PDF optimization engine of the market.
-More than 10 years of continuous research have been required to address all areas of compression and optimization, with a focus on font optimization, data compression, and image analysis.
+The GdPicture.NET PDF Compression SDK is the most complete PDF optimization engine in the market.
+More than 12 years of continuous research and speaking to thousands of developers have been done to address all areas of compression and optimization, with a focus on font optimization, data compression, and image analysis.

 PDF Optimization is about serializing several compression algorithms to surpass the limitations of some compression schemes while removing unwanted or unused objects and applying several other techniques when necessary.